coletree/coletree.github.io/source/_posts/人生随想/the-beauty-of-the-code.md

 ---
-title: " The beauty of the code"
+title: "The beauty of the code"
-url: 261.html
-id: 261
-categories:
-  - 发现分享
 date: 2008-06-30 04:47:15
 tags:
 ---